-If you would like to reduce the company's costs for mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.
+Electronic Devices in device the company's costs for maling proximations, supervised, which is the If you would like to reduce the company's costs for maling proximations, you can consent to receiving all future proxy statements, proxy costs and annual reports electronically via e-mail or the internet.
+To sign up for electronic delivery, please follow the instructions above to vole using the internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in forture years.